Advisory Committee to Review Requests to Survey the University Community

 - Adequate provision made for FIPPA issues and/or review by the appropriate Research Ethics Board.

 - Proposed storage and destruction of data, including parameters around access to data.

-Research design and development of the survey, focus group, and interview questions are the responsibility of the applicant.
+Research design and development of the survey questions are the responsibility of the applicant.
 The Committee’s role is to provide feedback on the developed materials.

 Subject to approval, the applicant will receive a formal notification specifying a time period for data collection.

-Within two weeks from the end of data collection, applicants are required to advise the Office of Institutional Analysis of the response rate for the survey, focus group, or interview.
+Surveys not requiring REB approval: Within two weeks from the end of data collection, applicants are required to advise the Office of Institutional Analysis of the response rate for the survey.
 Response rates will be posted on the Office of Institutional Analysis’ Web site on the Past Surveys page.
-In addition, applicants are required to provide a brief report detailing key findings of the survey or focus group/interview with an emphasis on the changes made as a result of the findings.
+In addition, applicants are required to provide a brief report detailing key findings of the survey with an emphasis on the changes made as a result of the findings.
 Brief reports are to be submitted to the Office of Institutional Analysis within 6 months of data collection.
 A compilation of these reports will be provided to Senate and posted on the Office of Institutional Analysis’ Web site.